blaylockbk/SynopticPy/README.md

 > Also note that `LATITUDE` and `LONGITUDE` in the raw JSON is renamed to `latitude` and `longitude` (lowercase) to match [CF convention](http://cfconventions.org/).

-#### Wind U and V components
+### U and V Wind Components
 If the returned data contains variables for both `wind_speed` and `wind_direction`, then the DataFrame will compute and return the `wind_u` and `wind_v` components.

 ## ✅ How to use the Quality Control Checks
-Be default, only basic QC range checks to remove physically implausible data is applied to the data before it is returned by the API.
-This ensures that a 300 degree temperature will not be returned.
+By default, only basic QC range checks are applied to the data before it is returned by the API.
+These basic checks remove physically implausible data like removing a 300 degree temperature instead of returning the value.

-You can add additional QC checks that more stringently remove "bad" data.
+You can add additional QC checks that more stringently remove "bad" data that might not be representative of the area or caused by a faulty sensor.
+However, you can't expect every bad observation will be removed (or every good observation will be retained).

 - [Read about the QC checks](https://developers.synopticdata.com/about/qc/)
 - [Read the QC section for a stations service (e.g., timeseries)](https://developers.synopticdata.com/mesonet/v2/stations/timeseries/)